MD-Sayem/project_350/README.md

 ### User Stats :

+In this page, a user can view the number of words he/she annotated and can also view the list of words that he/she annotated.

 ![Screenshot (5107)](https://github.com/MD-Sayem/project_350/assets/53008288/69373f96-7815-4106-8f4a-64722aa57e6a)

-In this page, a user can view the number of words he/she annotated and can also view the list of words that he/she annotated and edit them, if necessary.
+A user can even edit his/her annotated words, if necessary.

 ![Screenshot (5108)](https://github.com/MD-Sayem/project_350/assets/53008288/14bced6a-6be7-4384-a13a-e6c7a43b61cb)